Intimate Partner Violence

 - Pamphlet: Are You Hiding in the Shadow of Abuse - Pamphlet for waiting areas.

-- Medical Intervention focuses on medical assessments and interventions for domestic violence to improve the medical response to victims of abuse including issues of screening, identification, referrals, and medical documentation.
+- Medical Intervention focuses on medical screening and interventions for domestic violence to improve the medical response to victims of abuse including issues of screening, identification, referrals, and medical documentation.

 - Lethality Assessment focuses on factors associated with intimate partner homicides and the use of lethality assessment instruments.